UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 8-bit circuit

-This device will work correctly only for natural numbers where A > B. Thus, deduce which kind of algorithm and circuits may be used to display correct values even for negative results.
+This device will work correctly only for natural numbers where M > S. Thus, deduce which kind of algorithm and circuits may be used to display correct values even for negative results (this will be the task for Chip 2 in Fig. 4).

 Operation example